RSS feeds in the age of Panda and Penguin

 When I started blogging, everyone used an RSS reader and your RSS feed was the way of getting your new content in front of people.
 The use of RSS has dwindled, at least for us because the readership here on Yoast has quadrupled over the last 2 years but the number of RSS subscribers is now less than 1/4th of what it was 2 years ago, let alone the traffic.

-We had passionate discussion about full-length RSS versus summaries in those days.
-Full length would mean people could read your content but would not get to your website, meaning you’d have less ad views, if that was how you made money.
-On the other hand, especially tech savvy people preferred full length RSS because it was easier to read.
-In fact, I think a lot of people who still use RSS still do prefer full length RSS.
-There’s just so few left.
+We had a passionate discussion about full-length RSS versus summaries in those days.
+Full length would mean people could read your content but would not get to your website, meaning you’d have fewer ad views if that was how you made money.
+On the other hand, especially tech-savvy people preferred full-length RSS because it was easier to read.
+In fact, I think a lot of people who still use RSS still do prefer full-length RSS.
+There are just so few left.

-Decline in usage of RSS
+A decline in usage of RSS

-Using our Google Analytics plugin we’ve been tracking RSS click throughs to our site for several years now and that statistic tells a tale of steady decline slowly going to zero: FeedBurner, which I used to love with a passion died quickly when it was bought by Google and in the last few days I’ve actually, finally, made the move off of FeedBurner to FeedPress, which is a rock solid replacement.
+Using our Google Analytics plugin we’ve been tracking RSS click-throughs to our site for several years now and that statistic tells a tale of steady decline slowly going to zero: FeedBurner, which I used to love with a passion died quickly when it was bought by Google and in the last few days I’ve actually, finally, made the move off of FeedBurner to FeedPress, which is a rock-solid replacement.
 It shows us as having around 12,000 RSS subscribers.
-If you consider we had just 2,340 clicks from RSS last month (which is less than 0,5% of our traffic), you could argue that 12,000 RSS subscribers doesn’t necessarily help us much, but we honestly also don’t really know because we don’t know who read our posts.
+If you consider we had just 2,340 clicks from RSS last month (which is less than 0,5% of our traffic), you could argue that 12,000 RSS subscribers don’t necessarily help us much, but we honestly also don’t really know because we don’t know who read our posts.
 So RSS is becoming less important, at least to us.
 At the same time, RSS is not without its dangers from an SEO perspective.

 RSS and SEO